 Moroccan-Inspired Sweet Potato Salad

-The Pro Tip: "If I had thought of this at the time, I would have added some cooked quinoa or millet to the mix—about a 1/2 cup of dry grain cooked," divulges Laura of The First Mess.
-While we think this Moroccan-inspired sweet potato salad makes for a tasty side dish, we have to agree with Laura's suggestion of adding grains to turn it into a filling main.
+The Pro Tip: "If I had thought of this at the time, I would have added some cooked quinoa or millet to the mix—about a 1/2 cup of dry grain cooked," recipe creator Laura Wright divulges.
+While we think this Moroccan-inspired salad makes for a tasty side dish, we have to agree with Laura's suggestion of adding grains to turn it into a filling main.